inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

       :start-at: PowerBase???
       :end-at: energyStorageType

-   The power configs will use the same network as the statistic configs, `SensorNetworkShowcaseB` defined in :download:[SensorNetworkShowcase.ned](../SensorNetworkShowcase.ned).
+   The power configs will use the same network as the statistic configs, :ned:`SensorNetworkShowcaseB` defined in :download:[SensorNetworkShowcase.ned](../SensorNetworkShowcase.ned).
 The simulations will be run for 100s.
 Vector recording is turned off, because we are not interested in how energy levels change over time, we only require the last value of the `residualEnergyCapacity` statistic.